 Our latest arrival!

-The Society's newest publication, The Artist at Melrose, will be available in June.
+The Society's newest publication, The Artist at Melrose, is now available for purchase.
 Honoring the late Ellen Miygawa's talent as an artist, the volume includes Ellen's black and white sketches of homes and buildings in Fluvanna, as well as a stunning color section of her paintings.
 Edited by Judith Mickelson and David Bearr, this book was made possible by a generous grant from Robert Miyagawa.
+Press Release, In The News.
 Please click here to order.

-The Old Stone Jail Museum and the Holland Page Place will be open for tours beginning June 2.
-Regular hours for the Old Stone Jail Museum are Wednesdays from 1-4 pm and Sundays from 2-5 pm through the end of September.
-The Holland Page Place will be open the first Sunday of the months, June - September.
-We also welcome visitors to each museum by appointment for days other than the regularly scheduled times throughout the year.
+The Old Stone Jail Museum and the Holland Page Place are closed for regular tours.
+We welcome visitors and groups to our museums by appointment throughout the year.
 Please contact Judith Mickelson at 434.589.7910 for a specially-arranged date to tour the museums.

 Fluvanna History # 86, "William Henry Talley, 1847-1910 - A Life of duty and Devotion" by William Aflred Talley, Jr. is now available.
 Extra copies area available for purchase.